Examples

 First, we set up our constants - format, circuit, and year.
 If you need help with these, see [API Constants and Schemas](https://docs.debate.land/api-constants-and-schemas).

-After getting the response json, we put it in the div
+After getting the response json, we put it in the `div` we grabbed earlier.

 Here's the Javascript we used.